qurator-spk/eynollah/README.md

 | `-sa <directory>` | save all (plot, enhanced/binary image, layout) to this directory               |

 If no option is set, the tool performs layout detection of main regions (background, text, images, separators and marginals).
-Best quality output is produced when RGB images are used as input rather than greyscale or binarized images.
+The best output quality is produced when RGB images are used as input rather than greyscale or binarized images.

 #### Use as OCR-D processor
 🚧 **Work in progress**